 For a listing of student organization events, please visit our Calendar of Events.

 Adolescent Substance Abuse Program

 ASAP is an interactive substance abuse prevention program in which University of Chicago medical students visit local middle schools and teach 6th-8th graders about the consequences of using drugs.
 Teaching with healthy and diseased organ specimens, the program leaders use the natural curiosity of the students to shape small group discussion concerning drugs, the human body, and the effects of drugs on the students' minds, bodies, and life goals.
 Ultimately, the program aims to empower youth to make healthier life choices regarding drugs and alcohol.

 American Association of Physicians of Indian Origin (AAPI)

 The National AAPI Medical Student and Resident Section represents over 10,000 students across the country.
 AAPI is a national organization that focuses on promoting the professional, political, and social goals of American medical and dental students, residents, and fellows of Indian heritage.
 The association is recognized nationally and internationally as leaders in health care striving to provide a diverse forum for scientific, educational, cultural, charitable, and political interaction among its members.
 Our chapter provides a channel of networking, support, and open communication among our members nationally and between local chapters.
 Most importantly, our group is focused on charity care and volunteering in India.

 The American Medical Association Chapter of the Pritzker School of Medicine seeks to engage medical students to have a voice in the issues affecting medical students, physicians, and health care as a whole.
 The chapter strives to connect students to the vast resources of the national organization.

-Faculty Advisor: Dr. William A. McDade, Department of Anesthesia & Critical Care
+Faculty Advisor: Dr. Karen Kim, Department of Medicine

 Asian Pacific American Medical Students Association